wp-plugins/quiz-tool-lite/readme.txt

 *   Uses shortcode
 *   Export questions from one WP site to another
 *   Display participants responses to previously submitted reflective questions on different pages
-*   Quiz options for data windo available, max attempts, display feedback or not and max time between attempts
+*   Quiz options for date window available, max attempts, display feedback or not and max time between attempts

 <div>
   <a href="https://www.efolio.soton.ac.uk/blog/alexfurr/quiz-tool-lite-demo/">Click here to view some example of the embedded formative questions</a>